 Students complete three elective subjects offered by a conferring university.
 These are selected by the student to bridge their past study and experience with the core curriculum, or to enhance their knowledge of a specific policy area relevant to their career trajectory.

-Electives are generally drawn from postgraduate offerings of the faculties or schools of business, commerce, economics, government, law and political science.
+Electives are generally drawn from postgraduate offerings of the faculties or schools of business, commerce, economics, government, law and political and social science.

 Program commencement is early February of each year.